-As noted under Allowances/exceptions in section 1.4, you should identify and report the emissions associated with construction projects separately to other scope 3 emissions sources - both for organisational reporting and for reporting to the CNGP by 1 December each year.
+As noted under Allowances/exceptions 1.3.1 Allowances/exceptions in section 1.3.1, you should identify and report the emissions associated with construction projects separately to other scope 3 emissions sources - both for organisational reporting and for reporting to the CNGP by 1 December each year.
 This is because a different base year and reduction target-setting method may apply to construction projects.
 Further, time periods used for reporting construction-related emissions may differ from July to June, to reflect the relevant construction project timescales.
-The Programme Lead acknowledges that the practice of measuring emissions in the construction sector is emerging in Aotearoa New Zealand, and the sector is still developing best practice methodology for embodied emissions.
+Further guidance on reporting and target setting of your embodied construction emissions can be found in Embodied emissions of buildings: Reporting and target setting in the Carbon Neutral Government Programme (MfE, 2024).